sunilp/webscrapper-indeed-r/jobs.md

 1. Objective
 ------------

-Developing Logistig regression model on the technical skills required to predict the nature of the job.
+Developing Logistic regression model on the technical skills required to predict the nature of the job.
 As Data Scientist job is itself challanging, learning a huge list of technology and frameworks, and even if mastering on some may not help on perfomace at the organization.
 So